ShrihanN343/MyFirstAIProject/README.md

 - **Root-Mean Squared Error** (RMSE) refers to the average difference in predicted price versus observed price stock predicting algorithm makes when forecasting a stock price.
 Lower RMSE scores translate to more accurate predictions.

-- **Deep learning refers to
+- **Deep Learning** refers to a subfield of machine learning that uses multi-layered neural networks to extract complex patterns and features from big data.

-- AI black box refers to
+- **AI Black Box** refers to the lack of interpretability in complex neural networks.

-- Recurrent neural network refers to a recurrent form of feedforward neural networks.
+- **Recurrent Neural Networks** refers to a recurrent form of feedforward neural networks.

 ### Dependencies